A Tensor Network Framework for Lindbladian Spectra and Steady States: Quantifying accuracy beyond ED comparisons

 Unfortunately, it is hard to derive error bounds for other parts of the spectrum, but there are other ways to check if a spectral feature is sufficiently converged.
 A simple yet effective approach is to compare approximated spectra from different Krylov spaces with each other.
 We suggest varying the maximal evolution time $T$ used to construct the Krylov space, while the sampling interval $\delta t$ remains fixed.
 In the following, we refer to the Krylov space with larger $T$ as the \textit{big} Krylov space (having $T_\mathrm{big}$), and to the other as the \textit{small} one ($T_\mathrm{small}$).
 This construction ensures that the second Krylov space contains the first, so the \textit{big} Krylov space is expected to yield a more accurate spectrum than the \textit{small} one.
 If $T_\mathrm{big}-T_\mathrm{small}\gg \delta t$, but an eigenvalue is the same in both Krylov spaces, we may say that this eigenvalue is \textit{sufficiently converged}.
 Notice that if the Gram matrix $\mathbf M$ and effective Lindbladian $\mathbf L$ have been calculated for the big Krylov space, then the ones in the small Krylov space are trivially known by restricting the matrices to the time-evolved states contained in the small one, and no further overlaps or expectations need to be calculated.
 This makes convergence analysis particularly easy.

 In the insets of \cref{submat:subfig:conv:evals:a} (\cref{fig:spec:random:states}) such an analysis is shown for the dissipative Bose\hyp Hubbard system with 20 sites and 10 particles at $J=1$, $\kappa/J=2$ and $U/J=0.16$ ($U/J=0.5$), respectively.
 The spectra obtained by \gls{CLIK-MPS} with complex angles $\alpha=0$ and $\alpha=0.02$, with spacing $\mathrm dt = 0.2/J$ are shown for many different maximal times $T$.
 While the slowest decaying mode $\lambda_2^{\scriptscriptstyle K}(T)$ is almost constant for $T\geq 25$, indicating sufficient convergence, $\lambda_3$ needs until $T=40$ to converge.
 Additionally, $\lambda_4$ seems converged out after $T\geq 35$, while $\lambda_5$ would need time evolutions way beyond $T=45$ to converge out.
 In total, we conclude that maximal time $T=42$ suffices for $U/J=0.16$ and $U/J=0.5$ to resolve both $\Delta_3$ and $\Delta_4$.
 In \cref{submat:subfig:conv:evals:a} we furthermore show the whole spectrum for $U/J=0.16$ at identical parameters as in the inset, for two maximal times, underscoring the convergence of the low lying spectrum.
 We conducted the same analysis for all data shown in \cref{fig:spec-and-levecs}, and we chose $T=38$ for $U=0$, $T=42$ for $U=0.16, \, 0.33, \, 0.5$ and lastly $T=44$ for $U=0.66$.
 In \cref{submat:subfig:conv:evals:b} we lastly show a part of the convergence analysis for the dissipative gaps provided in \cref{fig:spectrum:dissipative-gap}.
 We again show the dissipative gap for various system sizes (linestyle) and onsite interactions $U/J $ (color) at half filling, depending on the maximal time $T$ for the Krylov space.
 Since convergence times strongly depend on the system parameters, we express $T$ in orders of the inverse dissipative gap $-1/\mathrm{Re}\, \lambda_2$.
-We see that all data is sufficiently converged between $T=3.5$ and $4$ in orders of the inverse dissipative gap.
+We see that all data is sufficiently converged between $T=3.5$ and $5$ in orders of the inverse dissipative gap.
+Nevertheless for $L=32$, we evolve further to be sure and finally take the maximal times $T=87$ for $U=0$, $T=81$ for $U=0.16$ and $T=84$ for $U=0.66$ for \gls{CLIK-MPS} and the analysis provided in \cref{fig:spectrum:dissipative-gap}.
+For $L=40$ we evolve up to $T=120.0$ with a step $\delta t=0.6$, resulting in $400$ time evolved states.